TanStack/table/docs/guide/tables.md

 ## Table Instance Guide

 TanStack Table is a headless UI library.
 When we talk about the `table` or "table instance", we're not talking about a literal `<table>` element.
 Instead, we're referring to the core table object that contains the table state and APIs.
-The `table` instance is created by calling your adapter's `createTable` function (e.g. `useReactTable`, `createSolidTable`, `createSvelteTable`, `useQwikTable`, `useVueTable`).
+The `table` instance is created by calling your adapter's `createTable` function (e.g. `createAngularTable`, `useReactTable`, `createSolidTable`, `createSvelteTable`, `useQwikTable`, `useVueTable`).

 ### Creating a Table Instance